epistoteles/Modergator/.github/README.md

 # 🐊 Modergator - Hate Detection for Text, Speech and Memes

-Modergator is a Telegram bot able to process multiple kinds of messages sent in a Telegram group.
+Modergator is a Telegram bot able to moderate Telegram groups for hateful content.

-Text messages are checked for hate speech and an evaluation of the offensiveness and hatefulness are given, as well as the targets that we have detected within the text (only if there are any).
+Text messages are checked for whether they contain offensive and hateful speech, as well as the target groups that the speech is directed against (if there are any).
 Voice messages are transcribed and then handled the same way as a text messages.

 Memes are also checked for hate which arises due to the combination of text and an image.

-Currently, the bot can only understand english language.
+Currently, the bot can only understand the English language.

-WARNING: The repository contains content that is offensive and/or hateful in nature.

 ## 🎯 Key Features

-This bot checks incoming messages for hate speech and offensive language based on the HateXplain dataset and model (https://github.com/hate-alert/HateXplain).
-Memes are analyzed with vilio (https://github.com/Muennighoff/vilio) which has been trained on the Facebook dataset for multimodal natural language processing (https://ai.facebook.com/tools/hatefulmemes/).
-Furthermore, the content is checked for possible offended target groups by a model based on the hateXplain dataset.
-There exists an option to opt out of the processing of messages for the group members.
+The bot will:
+- check texts, voice messages and memes for hate and intervene if necessary

+Group members can:
+- dispute wrong classifications in a /poll
+- optionally /optout of data processing (GDPR-compliant)

 ## 💡 How To Use

 In order to interact with the bot, a Telegram account is needed.
 For instructions on how to create an account see: https://telegram.org/.
-To find the bot, you search for @modergator_bot in the search bar in the telegram application.
+To find the bot, search for @modergator_bot in the search bar.
 You can then either interact directly with the bot or add the bot to a group by writing a message.
 Every message you or members of the group send are analyzed anonymously for potential hate speech or offensive language.
 If this case occurs, you will get a message from the bot.
 A score is calculated for the messages indicating how certain the classification is.
 The score is between 0 (not sure at all) and 1 (very, very sure).
 In case you disagree with the classification, you can type /poll and you and the other group members can vote and discuss their classification.

 You don't want the bot to process your messages?
 Just type /optout and your messages will be ignored.
 You changed your mind?
 With /optin you can give access to the processing again.